Watch the replay of Pedro's live AMA on X - no stone was left unturned ▶️

 Global capabilities

-A truly global card isn’t just nice-to-have — it’s a must-have with the rise of distributed teams and remote employees.
+A truly global card is a must-have with the rise of distributed teams and remote employees.
 You want a card that can support employees and overseas vendors in virtually any country, allowing them to make purchases and manage expenses in their local currencies, without hefty foreign transaction (FX) fees for your company.
-The ideal card will also enable you to spin up virtual cards for vendors and enable secure one-time payments.
+The ideal card will also enable you to spin up corporate virtual cards for vendors and enable secure one-time payments.

-The top 5 high limit business credit cards
+The 5 best high limit business credit cards of February 2026

 1. The Brex Business Credit Card